 I experimented with glitter and confetti to make some DIY concrete coasters.
 Perfect as a hostess gift or decor at your next party this Christmas or New Years Eve!
 Full tutorial and video instructions below.

 I’m excited to show you this one today.
 Mainly because it involves my favorite thing as a 5-year-old: GLITTER.
 I don’t know if it’s just the tacky kid in me (or a magpie?) that wants to smother everything in glitter during the holiday season, but I’ll own it: at Christmas and New Years, I really, really like glitter and confetti and this was a perfect project for me.
 So much so, that I made 3 separate sets of coasters:

 Gold confetti (chunky glitter):

 (The combo is Kyle’s favorite.
 It’s my least favorite.)

 I think I’m officially HOOKED on concrete projects now!
 This is technically my first concrete project, but I’m definitely making more!

 Making them is super easy, too!
 Just a word of caution: the dust is very fine and can travel and you definitely don’t want it hitting your eyes, nose, and lungs, so consider wearing gloves, a breathing mask, and other safety gear if you have sensitivities especially.

-How to make these confetti glitter + concrete coasters:
+How to make these easy DIY glitter coasters: